4/23/2025

 speaker

-So I'll turn things back to Pat for some final comments.
+That concludes my remarks about lending, so I'll turn things back to Pat for some final comments.
 Pat?
-Pat?
-Excuse me.
-Thank you, Peter.
-Thank you, Avery and Darlene.
-At this point, I think we'd like to open it up for the Q&A question.
+Thank you, Peter, and thanks, Andrew and Darlene.
+At this point, I think we'd like to open it up for the Q&A portion.

 speaker